Home / Slow Cooker Recipes / Slow Cooked Lebanese Green Beans and Beef

 Your slow cooker is waiting.

 Yes.
-If you want the instant pot version of green beans and beef go here.
+If you want the instant pot version of green beans and beef go my instapot version of the recipe.

 Slow Cooked Lebanese Green Beans and Beef